gbeckers/Darr/README.rst

 spending much time on figuring out how the receiver can read it.
-As you work with you arrays, Darr arrays are automatically kept up to date with a complete and human-readable explanation of how the data is stored, as well as copy-paste-ready code to read the array in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
+As you work with you arrays, Darr arrays are automatically kept up to date with a complete and human-readable explanation of how the data is stored, as well as copy-paste-ready code to read the array in languages such as R, Julia, Scilab, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/arrays/array_int32_2D.darr>`__).
 More rationale for a tool-independent approach to numeric array storage is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.